aulwardana/cids-sim-doc/docs/source/tutor/dataset.rst

 To further increase heterogeneity, each CIDS agent can be assigned a different CoAt-Set version, such as "CoAt_CIC-BoT-IoT-V2.parquet," "CoAt_CIC-IDS2017-V2.parquet," "CoAt_CIC-ToN-IoT-V2.parquet," "CoAt_CIC-UNSW-NB15_Feeded-V2.parquet," and "CoAt_CSE-CIC-IDS2018_Feeded.parquet."
 Each dataset represents a unique network environment, with each agent positioned in a distinct network segment to detect coordinated attacks.
 This diversity enables CIDS agents to capture a range of attack patterns, supporting the development of robust, flexible intrusion detection strategies across heterogeneous networks.

+**Download The Dataset**

+Please download the dataset using link below:

 .. note::

     CoAt-Set Download Link: https://data.mendeley.com/datasets/28tmfg3rzb/2

+After download, you can put all the dataset files in ``dataset`` folder.